 Chronic Fatigue Syndrome

 People with chronic fatigue syndrome are left so tired that they are unable to perform daily chores.
-Rest doesn’t help their symptoms, which may include extreme fatigue, low-grade fever and chills, muscle and joint pain, headaches and a sore throat.
+Rest doesn't help their symptoms, which may include extreme fatigue, low-grade fever and chills, muscle and joint pain, headaches and a sore throat.
 According to the University of Maryland Medical Center, while the causes of chronic fatigue are unknown, researchers suspect a viral cause or an immune-system response to some stimulus.
-In addition to drug therapy, patients suffering from CFS are told to take magnesium supplements and vitamin B12.
+In addition to drug therapy, people with CFS are told to take magnesium supplements and vitamin B12.
 Magnesium has shown some promise as an energy booster.
-Vitamin B12 injections are recommended over pills because it’s easier for your body to absorb the vitamin that way.
+Vitamin B12 injections are recommended over pills because it's easier for your body to absorb the vitamin that way.